 is released or you close your account, you can request a refund of all unused phone

-time in your CBS account.
+time in your Securus account.
 Note: Unused funds placed in an offender’s account are

 refunded to the offender upon release.

-Can I transfer funds from my other CBS account to my TDCJ account?
+Can I transfer funds from my other Securus account to my TDCJ account?